AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    * IP address

    * Connection status and timeout

+1. (Optional) To add an alternate name that will be shown in the portal in place of the actual AF server name, select the pencil icon, then type a new name.

 1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to the **Connection Timeout** field.